Adjuntas, Puerto Rico: Public health

 Although there are no hospitals in Adjuntas, the town does have a small treatment and diagnostic center located in Adjuntas Pueblo.
 Also, Castañer Hospital, which is located on the border between Adjuntas, Lares, and Maricao, offers services to the municipality.

 Public safety

 According to sources, there has not been a murder in Adjuntas since 2009.
 However, burglary and theft have increased.
 Some residents attribute the rise in crime to unemployment and the lack of activities for the youth.

 Culture

 Festivals and events

-Adjuntas celebrates its patron saint festival in late July / early August.
+Adjuntas celebrates its patron saint festival (fiestas patronales) in late July/early August.
 The Fiestas Patronales de San Joaquin & Santa Ana is a religious and cultural celebration in honor of Saint Joachim and Saint Anne.
 The festival generally features parades, games, artisans, amusement rides, regional food, and live entertainment.

 Other festivals and events celebrated in Adjuntas include: